AY2526S1-CS2103T-W12-1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Maplet` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - List attractions**

 **MSS**

-1. User requests to list persons
+1. User chooses to list attractions at a location
-2. AddressBook shows a list of persons
+2. Maplet shows a list of attractions at the location
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

+* 1a.
+User does not specify location

+    * 1a1.
+Maplet shows a list of all attractions

+      Use case ends.

 * 2a.
 The list is empty.

   Use case ends.

+**Use case: UC2 - Add attraction**

+**MSS**

+1. User chooses to add attraction
+2. User enters the required attraction details
+3. Maplet adds new attraction to list

+    Use case ends.

+**Extensions**

+* 2a.
+Details are in the wrong format

+    * 2a1.
+Maplet prompts the user for correct format
+    * 2a2.
+User enters correct attraction details

+      Steps 2a1-2a2 are repeated until the details entered are correct.</br>
+      Use case resumes at step 3.

+**Use case: UC3 - Delete attraction**

+**MSS**

+1. User chooses to <u>list attractions (UC1)</u> to see index of attractions
+2. User chooses to delete an attraction in the list
+3. User enters index of attraction to delete
+4. Maplet deletes the attraction

+    Use case ends.

+**Extensions**

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Maplet prompts the user for valid index
+    * 3a2.
+User enters valid index

+      Steps 3a1-3a2 are repeated until index entered is valid.</br>
+      Use case resumes at step 4.

+**Use case: UC4 - Find attraction**

+**MSS**

+1. User chooses to find an attraction with a keyword
+2. User enters keyword
+3. Maplet shows a list of attractions related to keyword

+    Use case ends.

+**Extensions**

+* 2a.
+No keyword is given.

+    * 2a1.
+Maplet prompts the user for valid keyword
+    * 2a2.
+User enters valid keyword

+      Steps 2a1-2a2 are repeated until keyword entered is valid.</br>
-      Use case resumes at step 2.
+      Use case resumes at step 3.

-*{More to be added}*
+* 3a.
+The list is empty

+  Use case ends.

 ### Non-Functional Requirements